01920 822 220

 Although our session included event managers, admin staff and senior managers, it was fairly informal and allowed participants to look at their own views on trust – how and why trust is important at work and at home; what does trust mean to the individual and to the team; what would happen if there was little or no trust in colleagues.

-In our team, it soon became apparent that there is quite a huge amount of trust; everyone seemed to take it for granted that they would be trusted and that they would in turn trust their colleagues.
-For us that makes for an easy and friendly work environment, part of the reason we choose to work here at Fresh Tracks.
+In our team at Fresh Tracks, we have quite a lot of trust; everyone seemed to take it for granted that they would be trusted and that they would in turn trust their colleagues.
+For us, that makes for an easy and friendly work environment, part of the reason we choose to work here at Fresh Tracks.
 But it also made me realise that trust is ultimately at the heart of this office culture.

-Trust means you communicate without hidden agendas; you share information and resources; you rely on your colleagues to help out when required and put your hand up when you get things wrong without fear of huge recriminations.
-It made me think of other organisations I’ve worked in where the culture was perhaps less trusting and a bit more reliant on rules and regulations.
-Unfortunately that generally meant more silo-based working, re-invention of wheels – and more stress.
+Between the team at Fresh Tracks, we have worked at our fair share of businesses and organisations where the culture was perhaps less trusting and a bit more reliant on rules and regulations.
+Unfortunately, that generally meant more silo-based working, re-invention of wheels – and more stress.

 Share this blog